 4 - 8' long 2x4's

-Bunch - Screws to hold the 2x4's together
+Bunch of screws to hold the 2x4's together at the corners

 Staples and Staple gun